Jhon Lucumí

-Jhon Janer Lucumí Bonilla (born 26 June 1998) is a Colombian professional footballer who plays as a centre-back for club Bologna and the Colombia national team.
+Jhon Janer Lucumí Bonilla (born 26 June 1998) is a Colombian professional footballer who plays as a centre-back for club Juventus and the Colombia national team.

 A youth product of hometown club Deportivo Cali, Lucumí made his professional football debut with the first team in 2015.
-After three years with the club, he transferred to Belgian Pro League side K.R.C.
-Genk, where he achieved a league title along with the Belgian Super Cup in his first season.
+After three years with the club, he transferred to Belgian Pro League side Genk, where he achieved a league title along with the Belgian Super Cup in his first season.
 In 2021, Lucumí won the Belgian Cup before moving to Serie A to play for Bologna the following year.
 He was a fundamental part of the squad that won the Coppa Italia in 2025.

 At youth level, Lucumí was part of the Colombia U-17 squad that won gold at the 2014 South American Games.
 Additionally, he represented his country at the 2015 South American U-17 Championship.
-In 2018, he received his first call-up to Colombia's senior team, however, his debut would come a year later in a friendly against Panama.
-He has participated in three Copa América's with Colombia; in 2019, in 2021, earning a bronze medal, and in 2024, where Colombia were runners-up.
+In 2018, he received his first call-up to Colombia's senior team; however, his debut wouldn't come until a year later in a friendly against Panama.
+Lucumí participated in three editions of the Copa América, (2019, 2021, and 2024), earning a bronze medal in 2021 and finishing as runner-up in 2024.
+He also took part at the 2026 FIFA World Cup.